|Trail Features:||Waterfalls, Wildflowers|

 |Parking Lot Longitude||-105.56614|

 The hike to Ouzel Falls begins from the fairly remote Wild Basin Trailhead in the southeastern corner of Rocky Mountain National Park, located near the small communities of Meeker Park and Allenspark.
 To reach the trailhead from Estes Park, drive 12.6 miles south on Colorado Highway 7 to the Wild Basin Road junction and turn right.
 After driving 0.4 miles, make another right turn into the park.
-The Wild Basin Trailhead is located roughly 2 miles beyond Copeland Lake on a narrow, two-wheel drive gravel road.
+The Wild Basin Trailhead is located roughly 2.2 miles from the park turn-off on a narrow, two-wheel drive gravel road.

 Above Calypso Cascades you'll begin to catch sporadic views of the surrounding mountains, including Longs Peak and Mt.
 Meeker towards the north.

 At 2.7 miles, and an elevation of 9370 feet, hikers will finally reach Ouzel Falls, which is a very impressive waterfall (photo above, on the right).
-Although you can see it from the log bridge that crosses Ouzel Creek, make sure to take the short unmarked side trail to get a much better view.
+Although you can see it from the log footbridge that crosses over Ouzel Creek, make sure to take the short unmarked side trail to get a much better view.
 Ouzel Falls, Ouzel Creek and Ouzel Lake (2.25 miles further up trail) are all named after the water ouzel (or dipper), which is a small bird that dives under the water in search of food.